Looking for fun things to do in Temecula, California that are family-friendly, too? I’ve got you covered!

-Downtown Temecula Things to Do
+Best Temecula Things to Do

 1. Explore Temecula Old Town

-Temecula Valley sprang to life in the 1880s, when the California Railroad made its way through the area from San Diego.
+Temecula sprang to life in the 1880s, when the California Railroad made its way through the area from San Diego.
+Along with the railroad tracks came businesses and buildings.

 Downtown Temecula is home to nearly a dozen historic buildings marked with plaques, and numerous other historic sites and residences dating back to the late 1800s.
 You can find a map several locations around town or download the Temecula Historical Society’s Old Town Temecula Tour Guide.